 Homework assignments to be submitted at the beginning of class on the due date.
 No late work is accepted.
-Graded homework assignments will be distributed in Recitation sections.
+Graded homework assignments will be distributed in recitation.

 Write-ups must be your original work.
 You may not use materials containing solutions or partial solutions to the assignments (including solutions prepared by current or former students).
-If your analysis contains information from outside sources, then you must properly cite the sources.
+If your analysis contains information from outside sources, you should properly cite those sources.